 This article is educational and not medical advice.
 If you are worried about sudden shedding, scalp symptoms, or side effects, talk to a licensed clinician.

-There are two primary techniques: FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation).
-FUE extracts individual follicular units from the donor area, leaving tiny dot scars.
-FUT removes a strip of tissue from the donor area and then dissects individual grafts from it, leaving a linear scar.
+The two primary techniques are FUE (Follicular Unit Extraction), which extracts individual follicular units from the donor area leaving tiny dot scars, and FUT (Follicular Unit Transplantation), which removes a strip of tissue from the donor area and dissects individual grafts from it, leaving a linear scar.
 Both techniques transplant follicles to the recipient area where they will (hopefully) grow permanently.

 The choice between FUE and FUT depends on your specific situation, donor density, lifestyle preferences, and surgeon recommendation.
 What matters for tracking is that the timeline and expectations are similar for both, and that you document both the recipient and donor zones so you have a complete picture.

-Your photo setup should be so boring and repeatable that it removes all ambiguity.
+You should photograph front hairline, both temples, crown, and the donor area, all with the same boring and repeatable setup that removes all ambiguity.
 Dramatic before-and-after shots taken under different lighting are useless.
 Here is your checklist:

 Baseline (pre-op)